QUESTION: What is the Difference in Gambling at Indian Reservations and Regular Casinos?

 Other cultural issues sometimes relate to traditional Indian beliefs and superstitions.
 An interesting example occurred when the Fire Rock Navajo Casino was under construction in New Mexico.
 Numerous problems led some to believe that the endeavor was being cursed by skin-walkers, magical practitioners adept at turning into animals and generally behaving in a sinister fashion.
 The construction continued, however, and the CEO of the casino later assured visitors that various blessings had been performed to ward off evil.
 Despite possible efforts from the forces of evil, the casino is still in operation.

-The next time someone approaches you on the street and asks “What is the difference in gambling at Indian reservations and regular casinos,” you’ll be able to immediately respond with an answer.
+Next time someone is wondering about the differences in playing at Indian Casinos and regular casinos you’ll be able to provide an appropriate and informed answer.
 Armed with this knowledge, serious players can then make a determination about the best place to play.
-Of course, you might also ask yourself why total strangers are coming up and posing seemingly random questions about the gaming industry.